kukuu/microservices/README.md

  on a service bus that calls to and collects the relevant data/information from each module.

  ## Notification
- This document is written with relevance to CONTNUOUS DELIVERY process
+ This document is written with relevance to CONTNUOUS DELIVERY & CONTINUOUS INTEGRATION Agile process